kylep/kyle.pericak.com/content/posts/aws/aws-ecr.md

 2. Click Groups on the sidebar
 3. Name the group, ex: `ecr-write`
 4. Attach Policy: `AmazonEC2ContainerRegistryPowerUser`, next
-5. click Create Group
+5. Create Group

 ### Make a read-only group

 Its the same procedure as above, but use the read-only policy instead:
 `AmazonEC2ContainerRegistryReadOnly`.

 Consider also making an admin group with the `AmazonEC2ContainerRegistryFullAccess` permission.

 ## Create Users for ECR Access

 Make two users, one for pushing and one for pulling.
+You can share the user will read access to anyone who needs to consume the images.

 To make a user:

 1. Go to the [AWS IAM page](https://console.aws.amazon.com/iam)
 2. Click Users on the sidebar
 3. Add User